 - 3.4.E.
 TRICKY EXERCISE (isomorphisms are determined by stalks).
 Show that a morphism of sheaves of sets is an isomorphism if and only if it induces an isomorphism of all stalks.
 Hint: Use (3.4.3.1).
 Injectivity of maps of stalks uses the previous exercise 3.4.D.
-Once you have injectivity, show surjectivity using gluability; this is more subtle. - 3.4.F.
+Once you have injectivity, show surjectivity, perhaps using Exercise 3.4.B, or gluability in some other way; this is more subtle. - 3.4.F.
 EXERCISE. (a) Show that Exercise 3.4.A is false for general presheaves. - (b) Show that Exercise 3.4.D is false for general presheaves. - (c) Show that Exercise 3.4.E is false for general presheaves.